RobTillaart/AD8495/README.md

 ### Offset

-used to minimaly calibrate with an offset.
+Used to minimaly calibrate with an offset.
 Can be used to make the temperature scale Kelvin by adding an offset of 273.15.
 Note that the library will still not measure below zero °C.